malakdahroug/Mech_Teaching_Mate/README.md

 Double sequence validation <sup>1</sup> - it was identified the sequence validation requires more than regular expression validation only.
 As a result validation is only done in the backend to keep frontend logics simple.
 ## Changelog frontend
+### Version 1.0.2
+- Finalised the frontend design
+- Added Simulated PLC page
+- Added instructions on each of the pages

 ### Version 1.0.1
 - Developed user-friendly, responsive frontend base
 - Added various parts for the frontend including: